I am looking for a summer social skills group to help my college-bound son or daughter successfully transition to college life.

 Other Resources for Neurodiverse Individuals & Families in the Bay Area

 Our San Francisco Bay Area mental health clinic focuses on supporting individuals with autistic traits.
 This includes individuals who identify as having Aspergers, high functioning autism, undiagnosed autism traits, etc. and their families.
 More specifically, our services include individual counseling, parent counseling, and social skills groups.
-Some of our support and educational groups include those for adults with high-functioning autism, autistic young adults, college students with autistic traits, neurodiverse adults, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
-We also offer a mother’s group for mothers of autistic children looking for support.
+Some of our support and educational groups include those for adults with high-functioning autism, autistic young adults, college students with autistic traits, neurodiverse adults, working professionals, women who identify as neurodiverse, and gifted youth and caregivers, We offer a mother's group for mothers of autistic children looking for support and an online autism parent support group.
+We also offer online group therapy in the state of California.
 Additionally, I have been writing blogs on autism-related topics and resources in the Bay Area.
 If you would like more information about any of these services, please reach out today!